Table of contents

 1. Create a PayPal App

-- Fill “Privacy policy URL” and “User agreement URL”.
+15. Fill the “Privacy policy URL” and “User agreement URL” fields.

-- When all fields are filled, click “Save”.
+17. When all fields are filled, click “Save” in the modal.

 2. App setup

 Once your PayPal app is ready you’ll need to copy and paste the Client ID and Secret to the PayPal provider’s Settings tab.
-You can find the information at your PayPal app’s Settings which you can reach from the left sidebar.
+You can find the information at your PayPal app’s “API credentials” section.

 3. Verifying